Recent restrictions of Everest Base Camp Helicopter Tour

 This prohibition extends to shared helicopter flights, which were once a popular option for individuals to pool resources and embark on a group helicopter flight to Everest Base Camp.
 Regrettably, shared chopper flights from Lukla are no longer available, eliminating the possibility of a collective helicopter journey to Everest with a landing at Kala Patthar.

-Presently, the only option available is a private helicopter ride, with a limited capacity of two passengers, stopping at Gorak Shep en route to the base of Everest.
 This shift in regulations is a direct result of a tragic helicopter accident in July 2023, which occurred at Lamjura in Likhupik rural municipality in the Solukhumbu district, claiming six lives.
 CAAN has responded by implementing stringent security guidelines to enhance safety and security standards for helicopter operations in the Everest region of Nepal.

 Despite the ban on landings at Kala Patthar, helicopter operations for search and rescue purposes have not ceased.
 Tourists can still be rescued using helicopters with prior permission, allowing for the transportation of delicate goods.
 Additionally, tourists are permitted to fly in and land under specified conditions.
-However, routine Everest Base Camp Heli tours with landings at Kala Patthar have been halted.
+However, routine Everest Base Camp helicopter tours with landings at Kala Patthar have been halted.

 The prohibition on Kala Patthar landings is currently in effect until further notice.
 However, an alternative landing site is available at the Everest View Hotel in Namche.
 CAAN's decision to enact this rule is a preventive measure, reinforcing safety and security standards in the aftermath of the tragic helicopter accident in July 2023.